History of American football: American football outside the United States

-American football has been played outside the US since the 1920s and accelerated in popularity after World War II, especially in countries with large numbers of U.S. military personnel, who often formed a substantial proportion of the players and spectators.
+American football has been played outside the U.S. since the 1920s and accelerated in popularity after World War II, especially in countries with large numbers of U.S. military personnel, who often formed a substantial proportion of the players and spectators.

 In 1998, the International Federation of American Football, was formed to coordinate international amateur competition.
 At present, 45 associations from the Americas, Europe, Asia and Oceania are organized within the IFAF, which claims to represent 23 million amateur athletes.
 The IFAF, which is based in La Courneuve, France, organizes the quadrennial World Championship of American Football.

 A long-term goal of the IFAF is for American football to be accepted by the International Olympic Committee as an Olympic sport.
 The only time that the sport was played was at the 1932 Summer Olympics in Los Angeles, but as a demonstration sport.
 Among the various problems the IFAF has to solve in order to be accepted by the IOC are building a competitive women's division, expanding the sport into Africa, and overcoming the current worldwide competitive imbalance that is in favor of American teams.